 - A. All pressure systems shall be designed with a means to manually vent pressure from the system.
-Loosening fittings to vent pressure is prohibited. - B. Vents and discharges (including relief devices) for hazardous pressure system fluids, e.g., steam condensate, radioactive, flammable, lethal, toxic, reactive, hazardous, or inert asphyxiant gases, must be evaluated for acceptable discharge locations by a Fire Protection, OSH-ISH, or other appropriate SME. - C. Some codes require vent screens, e.g., ASME CSD-1 and NFPA 54.
-Relief devices and vents that are in an environment which could cause the exhaust ports to be plugged (e.g., insect nests, water, or ice) shall be fitted with a screen or other device to keep them from becoming plugged.
+Loosening fittings to vent pressure is prohibited. - B. Vents and discharges (including relief devices) for hazardous pressure system fluids (e.g., steam condensate, radioactive, flammable, lethal, toxic, reactive, hazardous, or inert asphyxiant gases) must be evaluated for acceptable discharge locations by OSH-ISH, or other appropriate SME. - C. Some codes require vent screens, e.g., ASME CSD-1 and NFPA 54.
+Relief devices and vents that are in an environment which could cause the exhaust ports to be plugged (e.g., insect nests, water, or ice) shall be fitted with a screen or other device.
 Screens/covers shall not inhibit the flow capacity of the relief device.